What is Back4App?

 Setup steps in Draftbit

 To connect Back4App in a Draftbit app, start by adding the necessary keys.
-In your Draftbit builder interface, from the top panel, open the Variables modal.
+In your Draftbit builder interface, from the left menu bar, open the Variables modal.

 Inside the Variables > App Variables, create two new keys and paste their values from the Back4App app settings: